-- (a) Encourage a viable and successful hierarchy of centres in the City South area. - (b) Promote the Green Square Town Centre as the primary retail, community and entertainment centre in the City South area. - (c) Ensure that major retail development is located within the planned centres where it will have maximum community benefit, result in fewer trips by private vehicle and create competitive, sustainable environments for local business. - (d) Provide Facilitate adequate and appropriate retail development to meet the needs of existing and future workers and residents. - (e) Create a hierarchy of centres that will protect and support public investment. - (f) Promote centres as the appropriate location for entertainment uses, attractions, community facilities and services, public domain improvements and public transport improvements. - (g) Ensure that retail development in the City South area does not have an adverse impact on one or more centres, either on its own or cumulatively with recent applications or developments, or undermine the viability of any centre or its role in the economic and social life of the community. - (h) Ensure retail spaces in the expanded retail areas are flexible and suitable for a range of employment generating uses. - (i) Ensure retail activates the public domain.
+- (a) Encourage Establish and maintain a viable and successful vibrant hierarchy of centres in the City South area. - (b) Promote the Green Square Town Centre as the primary retail, community and entertainment centre in the City South area. - (c) Ensure that major retail development is located within the planned centres where it will have maximum community benefit, result in fewer trips by private vehicle and create competitive, sustainable environments for local business. - (d) Facilitate adequate and appropriate retail development to meet the needs of existing and future workers and residents. - (e) Create a hierarchy of centres that will protect and support public investment. - (f) Promote centres as the appropriate location for public investment in public domain, community facilities, public services and public transport. entertainment uses, attractions, community facilities and services, public domain improvements and public transport improvements. - (g) Ensure centres are interesting and vibrant places for residents and workers to meet and access diverse forms of retail, entertainment and services that support their day to day needs. - (h) Ensure that retail development in the City South area does not have an adverse impact on one or more centres, either on its own or cumulatively with recent applications or developments, or undermine the viability of any centre or its role in the economic and social life of the community. - (i) Ensure retail spaces in the expanded retail areas are flexible and suitable for a range of employment generating uses. - (j) Ensure retail activates the public domain.